1587/speaking-exam/00-part2.md

 The picture is taken in a farm,  there are three people in this picture

 on the right, A little boy is squatting down to feed the chickens.
-On the left, a woman is looking at the boy. (maybe his mother) Another girl is taking photos for them by a smartphone.
+On the left, a woman maybe his mother is looking at the him.
+Another girl is taking photos for them.
 In the background, I can see more chickens and some buildings.

 (I think it is a beautiful place for people to take a rest.)
 ```